hardyjoysan/WordOne/README.md

-# WordOne - A Wordpress Developent/Testing Environment
+# WordOne - Only For Personal Developent/Testing